dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

   motivations/desires
   - but it's usually harder for someone to hide
-  - because by reaching their equilibrium (if they're exhibiting rational behavior) then they're moving towards their goals, whether they've stated those goals to you or not
+  - because by reaching their equilibrium (if they're exhibiting rational behavior) then they've moved towards their goals, whether they've stated those goals to you or not

 - people will lie up and down about why they do the things they do
   - especially if their behavior is subversive and/or they are cooperating with others.